5 celebrity sightings and shoutouts for Calgary restaurants recently | Dished

 The second time Model Milk has appeared on this list!
 What a celeb hot spot.

-In April, an iconic photo was taken when all four main hobbits from the Lord of the Rings Trilogy of movies were spotted in Calgary.
+An iconic photo was taken in April when all four main hobbits from the Lord of the Rings Trilogy of movies were spotted in Calgary.

 Elijah Wood (Frodo), Sean Astin (Sam), Billy Boyd (Pippin), and Dominic Monaghan (Merry) had a meal together, and it was definitely one for the fans.